ddsky/spoonacular-api-clients/javascript/docs/MenuItemsApi.md

   'maxProtein': 100, // Number | The maximum amount of protein in grams the menu item can have.
   'minFat': 1, // Number | The minimum amount of fat in grams the menu item must have.
   'maxFat': 100, // Number | The maximum amount of fat in grams the menu item can have.
+  'addMenuItemInformation': true, // Boolean | If set to true, you get more information about the menu items returned.
   'offset': 56, // Number | The number of results to skip (between 0 and 900).
   '_number': 10 // Number | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
 };